colurw/chess_NN/readme.md

 hot tensors that represent puzzle board states.
 A neural network is initialised, trained, assessed for its ability to find the optimal move, then saved.
 The training history is plotted, in order to help diagnose over-training or an under-powered network. <br><br>
-The figure to the right shows an over-fitted neural network.
+The graph (right) shows an over-fitted neural network.
 After the eighth epoch of training, the validation loss starts to increase, whilst the training loss continues to decrease.
 This happens when the model stops learning and instead begins to memorise the training data.
 This leads to some loss of its ability to generalise, when solving previously-unseen puzzles. <br><br>
-The accuracy graph (lhs) is less useful here due to the small sample size - the value is calculated based on one the results from a single board square. <br clear="right"/>
+The accuracy graph (left) is less useful here due to the small sample size - the value is calculated based on one the results from a single board square. <br clear="right"/>

 ### _5_solver.py